 Share Using FileWhopper

-Adding to our list of secure cloud environments, there’s a file transfer platform known as FileWhopper that has been developed by Auslogics to help you save, share and store data securely.
+Adding to our list of secure cloud environments, there’s a file transfer platform known as FileWhopper that has been developed to help you save, share and store data securely.

-- You can use it to freely store up to 1TB worth of data for up to 14 days (or 3 months, which is an optional extra).
+- You can use it to freely store as much as 1TB worth of data for up to 14 days (or 3 months, which is an optional extra).

 - No need to upload and transfer your files over and over again: just send the link to the uploaded data to anyone you’d like to gain access to it.

 - The data is deleted, leaving no trace on the web, as soon as it is downloaded by the intended recipient.